Join the beta - get Pro free for 3 months after launchJoin the beta

-Online Bookings via Instagram: From DM to Booking in 60 Seconds
+Sharing Your Booking Link on Instagram: From Bio Link to Booking in 60 Seconds

 For most salons, Instagram is the most important social channel - but also the worst monetized.
 Salons post photos of results, get likes and comments, and watch interested people ask "how much is this?" or "where are you?" - only to drop off because booking is too complicated.
-A client who has to wait in DMs for a response and then go to a separate booking site converts 4-5x worse than one who can book in 60 seconds via one link.
-This guide walks through the three interventions that turn Instagram traffic into real revenue: an optimized link-in-bio with direct booking buttons, story stickers with booking call-to-action, and a DM workflow you can start manually then automate via IGDM or Salonnare's built-in Instagram integration.
-We also cover what content generates bookings (the difference between "pretty photo" and "converting post") and which metrics prove it works.
+A client who has to wait in DMs for a response and then go to a separate booking site often converts worse than one who can book in a few taps via one link.
+Important upfront: Instagram has no public "booking partner" programme that lets salon software book directly inside stories, and Salonnare does not claim such a partnership.
+What actually works: share your public booking page (e.g. https://[yoursalon].salonnare.com/book or a custom domain) everywhere your clients find you.
+This guide walks through three practical interventions: an optimized link-in-bio, story CTAs pointing at that same link, and a DM workflow with saved replies.
+We also cover what content generates bookings (the difference between "pretty photo" and "converting post") and how to measure what works.

 Link in bio: one direct button, not a Linktree maze

 The biggest Instagram mistake salons make: a link-in-bio pointing to a Linktree with 8 options (book, services, hours, contact, Instagram, TikTok, etc.).
-Buffer research shows every additional option drops conversion by 30%.
-What works: one direct link to a mobile-optimized booking page with available slots immediately visible.
-Salonnare auto-generates this link ([yoursalon].salonnare.com/book) - no intermediate page, the client sees service selection right away.
+Every additional option reduces the chance that a visitor actually reaches the booking form.
+What works in practice: one direct link to a mobile-optimized booking page where the client sees available slots immediately.
+Salonnare gives every tenant a public booking URL by default (like [yoursalon].salonnare.com/book or via a custom domain) - no intermediate page, the client sees service selection right away.
 If you want to show extra options, use a minimalist bio page with at most 3 choices: "Book now" (large, primary action), "Call us" (direct phone link), "Directions" (Google Maps link).
-Skip Linktree if you do not truly need it - a direct-book link converts 2-3x better and costs no subscription.
 State explicitly in your bio text "Book 24/7 →" with arrow pointing to your link, so it is clear the link is for booking.
+Salonnare public booking page - the link you put in your Instagram bio

 Content that generates bookings (vs content that only gets likes)

 Beautiful portrait photos get many likes but few bookings.
-Content that converts has one of three elements: a transformation (before-after carousel with date, a timespan showing realism), a price/offer (transparent "From €120 including Olaplex" - no hide-and-seek), or a scarcity element ("Only 2 spots open for balayage this week - link in bio").
+Content that converts in practice has one of three elements: a transformation (before-after carousel with date, a timespan showing realism), a price/offer (transparent "From €120 including Olaplex" - no hide-and-seek), or a scarcity element ("Only 2 spots open for balayage this week - link in bio").
 Combine with a clear call-to-action in every caption: "Book this look via the link in bio" or "DM for info".
 Avoid vague CTAs like "Tag a friend" or "Like if you love this" - they generate engagement but no revenue.
 For Reels (which get more reach than posts) use the same principles but with motion: time-lapse of a colour treatment, before-and-after transition, or "a day in our salon" snippets with natural product placement.
 Place every Reel as a post in your grid for permanent findability.
-The content mix that works: 40% transformations, 30% scarcity/offer, 20% team/atmosphere, 10% educational (hair tips, product advice).
+A workable mix salons report: roughly 40% transformations, 30% scarcity/offer, 20% team/atmosphere, 10% educational (hair tips, product advice).

 Measuring: which Instagram activity actually drives bookings